 The dermis, which provides the foundation for the skin, is closely involved in the skin’s elasticity and flexibility, and the main source of collagen in the skin.
 Getting an adequate amount of collagen help to ensure our skin looks glowing.

-The ‘Glow Mama’ Amino Acid profile:
+The ‘Glow from Within’ Amino Acid profile:

 Collagen is a protein made up of amino-acids: glycine, proline, hydroxyproline, and arginine, all of which help our body’s connective tissue, skin, hair, nails, as well as gut health stay as healthy as possible.

-Glow Mama contains 18 amino-acids, including 8 out of 9 essential amino-acids.
+Glow from Within contains 18 amino-acids, including 8 out of 9 essential amino-acids.
 It is characterized by the predominance of glycine, proline and hydroxyproline, which represent about 50% of the total amino-acid content.
 Glycine and proline concentration is 10 to 20 times higher in Glow Mama than in other proteins such as whey, casein etc.

 Amino Acid Profile